NLthijs48/UTTimetabling/README.md

 ### UTTimetabling
-Code of the research checking the timetabling habits of the University of Twente
+Code of the research checking the timetabling habits of the University of Twente, graphs with the results found at [http://wiefferink.me/TimeTabling/](http://wiefferink.me/TimeTabling/).

 ### Data description
 ##### XML Databases